NarminGale/Comfy-Store/README.md

 ## Description

 Welcome to the e-commerce project by the name of company.
-This is the furniture company called Comfy and they want us to create a e-commerce site using vanilla JavaScript.
+This is the furniture company called <b>Comfy</b> and they want us to create a e-commerce site using vanilla JavaScript.

----

 #### Technologies